- Download our Moving to Saudi Arabia Guide (PDF)

 If expats opt for a full-time live-in domestic worker, they should be aware of the sponsorship system in Saudi Arabia.
 The sponsor is the legal employer and is responsible for providing the domestic worker with accommodation, food, medical insurance and a salary per the country's labour laws.
 The sponsor must also cover the worker's sponsorship and visa fees, which can be costly.
 Some agencies may offer to sponsor the domestic worker on behalf of the employer.

 Expats should also be prepared for cultural differences and potential language barriers when hiring a domestic worker through an agency.
-Some agencies may provide domestic workers from specific countries, such as the Philippines or India, who may have different customs and communication styles than the employer.
+Some agencies may provide domestic workers from countries with different customs and communication styles than the employer.
 It is important to have realistic expectations and patience while building a working relationship with both the agency and the worker.

 Employing directly